-A backorder is ordering for services or goods that are currently out of stock due to unavailable supply.
+A backorder is ordering services or goods that are currently out of stock due to unavailable supply.
 The product might not be held up in the company’s inventory but could be in production, or still, the company needs to manufacture the item.
-When you allow a product to be backordered, it means you buy the item, but you receive it at a later date once it’s available.
+When you allow a product to be back-ordered, it means you buy the item, but you receive it at a later date once it’s available.

 What is a Backordered Item?

 Popular items could sell fast and be on backorder temporarily.
 It means the shipment is on the way to restock the stores.
 The product is sent to the customer immediately after it’s received.
-The promise to fulfill contains a shipping date which the customer accepts to wait.
-The customer is notified through shipment confirmation email when the backorder product has been shipped.
+The promise to fulfill contains a shipping date that the customer accepts to wait.
+The customer is notified through a shipment confirmation email when the backorder product has been shipped.

 Depending on the understanding with the supplier, a business may drop ship the items.
 The fulfillment speed increases significantly, improving customer experience.
 If a specific item is selling in high volume, creating shortages, you should consider extensive recourse bypassing the typical purchase cycle.

 What Backorder Means

 Allowing a product to be back ordered means the customer can now purchase the item and receive it later.